Eshwarrsa/Java-Basics/Notes.md

 &nbsp; Comments are the non executable lines which makes us to maintain notes or explanation about the code.
 We can do comments in two ways.
 They are:
 * `/*----*/` --> Multiline commenting
 * `//---` --> Single line commenting

+# OOPS:
+&nbsp; The abbrevation of OOPS is Object Oriented Programming System.
+It is the programming paradigm where the program is built arrount the object or data not around the logic and function.
+In this data are considered as feilds and the property are considered as the method.